afrigeri/IK0YUP/projects/YAML/README.md

 The obvious solution is to put toghether the ideas for this Yet Another Magnetic Loop, which is nothin new but a synthesis of what I've found around.

+### Dimensioning

+Using the AA5TB Small Magnetic Loop Antenna Calculator version 1.22a, the diameter of the loop will be 1.34 meters.

+#### Diameter of the conductor
+The diameter of the conductor will influence the efficiency and the bandwidth.

+__Copper pipes__ local hardware stores have copper diameters of diameters ranging from 12mm to 22mm.
+__Coaxial cables__  Low loss cables for WiFi have external diameters in the range 2.5-22.9mm.
+__Polyethylene pressure pipes __  PN6 (6bar) have diameters reaching 32mm.

 ### Materials